paulhjyoon/zmk-alternative/README.md

 ```

 ### Installing Firmware
 To install the firmware we are just required to copy over the files to our devices.
-First we need to place our devices in DFU mode.
+First we will reset our bluetooth pairing bonds and then place our devices in DFU mode.

 #### Glove80 Left Hand
+1. First turn off the Glove80 left hand side via the power switch.
+2. To reset the bonds, on the default key layout, press and hold `Magic` and `3` while switching the power button on.
+Hold these keys for 10 seconds.
-1. First turn off the Glove80 left hand side and connect a USB from the Glove80 to your computer.
+3. Now turn off the Glove80 left hand side and connect a USB from the Glove80 to your computer.
-2. For the left hand side, and the default key layout, press and hold `Magic` and `E`.
+4. To enter DFU mode, on the default key layout, press and hold `Magic` and `E`.
 While this is being held, switch on the power switch of the left hand side.
-3. Your bootloader will then appear as USB Mass Storage Device `GLV80LHBOOT` which signifies being in DFU mode.
+5. Your bootloader will then appear as USB Mass Storage Device `GLV80LHBOOT` which signifies being in DFU mode.
-4. Copy the file `app/build/glove80_lh/zephyr/zmk.uf2` (or your specified location) to the root directory of the USB Mass Storage device.
+6. Copy the file `app/build/glove80_lh/zephyr/zmk.uf2` (or your specified location) to the root directory of the USB Mass Storage device.

 #### Glove80 Right Hand
+1. First turn off the Glove80 right hand side via the power switch.
+2. To reset the bonds, on the default key layout, press and hold `PgDn` and `8` while switching the power button on.
+Hold these keys for 10 seconds.
-1. First turn off the Glove80 right hand side and connect a USB from the Glove80 to your computer.
+3. Now turn off the Glove80 right hand side and connect a USB from the Glove80 to your computer.
-2. For the right hand side, and the default key layout, press and hold `I` and `PgDn`.
+2. To enter DFU mode, on the default key layout,press and hold `I` and `PgDn`.
 While this is being held, switch on the power switch of the right hand side.
 3. Your bootloader will then appear as USB Mass Storage Device `GLV80RHBOOT` which signifies being in DFU mode.
 4. Copy the file `app/build/glove80_rh/zephyr/zmk.uf2` to the root directory of the USB Mass Storage device.